-8.6.3.1 Register R0 TO R5
+8.6.3.1 Registers R0 to R5

-Registers R0 through R5 control the 12 clock outputs CLKout0 to CLKout11.
-Register R0 controls CLKout0 and CLKout1, Register R1 controls CLKout2 and CLKout3, and so on.
+Registers R0 through R5 control the 12 clock outputs CLKout0 to CLKout5.
+Register R0 controls CLKout0 and CLKout1, Register R1 controls CLKout2 and so on.
 All functions of the bits in these six registers are identical except the different registers control different clock outputs.
-The X and Y in CLKoutX_Y_PD, CLKoutX_ADLY_SEL, CLKoutY_SEL, CLKoutX_Y_DDLY, CLKoutX_Y_HS, CLKoutX_Y_DIV denote the actual clock output which may be from 0 to 11 where X is even and Y is odd.
-Two clock outputs CLKoutX and CLKoutY form a clock output group and are often run together in bit names as CLKoutX_Y.